natriumjam/Stock_Predictor/README.md

 # 📊 Stock Price Prediction Using ARIMA, SARIMA, and Linear Regression

-This project explores and compares multiple time series forecasting models — ARIMA, SARIMA, and Linear Regression — to predict stock prices based on historical data.
+This group project explores and compares multiple time series forecasting models — ARIMA, SARIMA, and Linear Regression — to predict stock prices based on historical data.
 Built as part of a group research project and PKM-KC proposal at BINUS University.

 ---